microsoft/promptflow/examples/tutorials/quick-start/promptflow-quality-improvement.md

 | .. | ...           | ...             |...            | ...           |
 ```

-Next, run an **evaluation flow** to calculate the accuracy of the answers based on the previous run:
+Next, create an **evaluation run** to calculate the accuracy of the answers based on the previous run.

-> 📥 Click to [download the evaluation flow](./src/eval_accuracy.zip), unzip it, then put the flow folder in the `pf-test` folder.
+In the `pf-test` folder, you can see a `eval_accuracy` folder, which represents an evaluation flow.
+We'll use this flow to evaluate the accuracy of the answers.

 ```sh
 pf run create --flow ./eval_accuracy --data test_data.jsonl --column-mapping groundtruth='${data.answer}' prediction='${run.outputs.answer}' --run base_run --name eval_run --stream